LCP is listed on the register of data controllers held by the Information Commissioner’s Office. Our data protection registration number is Z6661882.

 Why do we collect personal data?

 The primary purpose of LCP’s website is to be a dynamic resource and business tool to help you learn more about LCP.
-When visiting our website we are committed to maintaining your privacy.
-Any personal data that you provide will be used only by LCP (and/or relevant LCP local operating company), and will not be disclosed to any other party or for any other reason (other than set out below) without your prior consent.
+When visiting our website, we are committed to maintaining your privacy.
+Any personal data that you provide will be used only by LCP (and/or relevant LCP local operating company) and will not be disclosed to any other party or for any other reason (other than set out below) without your prior consent.

-What personal data do we gather?
+What personal data do we gather and how?

 We collect personal data on our websites in two ways:

 - directly (for example, when you fill in a form and provide data to access a publication, contact us or register to attend an event or webinar); and